nidesant/chroot-jails/README.md

 ## Systemd Distros

 On a classic System-V-based operating system it is relatively easy to use chroot() environments.
 For example, to start a specific daemon for test or other reasons inside a chroot()-based guest OS tree, mount /proc, /sys and a few other API file systems into the tree, and then use chroot(1) to enter the chroot, and finally run the SysV init script via /sbin/service from inside the chroot.
 However, on systemd based distros, this becomes more complicated.
-The two main reasons are, 1) the actual daemon is always spawned off PID 1 and thus inherits the chroot() settings from it, it is irrelevant whether the client which asked for the daemon to start is chroot()ed or not, and, 2) since systemd actually places its local communications sockets in /run/systemd a process in a chroot() environment will not even be able to talk to the init system.
+The two main reasons are, 1) the actual daemon is always spawned off PID 1 and thus inherits the chroot() settings from it, so it is irrelevant whether the client which asked for the daemon to start is chroot()ed or not, and, 2) since systemd actually places its local communications sockets in /run/systemd, a process in a chroot() environment will not even be able to talk to the init system.
 There are detailed steps to working around this in this article: http://0pointer.de/blog/projects/changing-roots

 ## Additional